lmitechnologies/LMI_AI_Solutions/object_detectors/yolov8_lmi/README.md

 # more hyperparameters: https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/default.yaml
 ```

-### Modify the docker-compose file
+### Create a docker-compose file
-Let's modify the `docker-compose.yaml` file as below.
-It mount the host locations to the required directories in the container and run the `cmd.py` script in the container.
+Let's create a file `./config/docker-compose_train.yaml`.
+It mount the host locations to the required directories in the container and run the script `cmd.py`, which load the hyperparameters and do the task that was specified in the file `./config/2023-07-19_train.yaml`.
 ```yaml
 version: "3.9"
 services: